 Leather bags, shoes, and cushions spill out into the alleyways and plush Berber carpets hang from the walls.
 Spices delight your senses and blankets in every size and color make the perfect gift for your friends back home.
 The shop directly across the alley from the Sidi Mohamed Ben Abdallah Museum has a large selection of quality leather goods and they are happy to bargain with you.
 Plan on spending about 300 Dhs for a large leather “poof” like this one:

 If you’d rather wait to buy a leather poof until you get home, Amazon has options that can be shipped directly to your home.

 8. Learn to Kite Surf

-The strong wind coupled with the sandy shore of Essaouira create the perfect conditions to learn a new sport – kite surfing!
+The strong wind coupled with the sandy shore of Essaouira creates the perfect conditions to learn a new sport – kite surfing!
 Explora Watersports offers lessons in a private, semi-private, or group setting depending on your comfort level.
 You can customize the length of your lesson as well.
 Their trained experts will teach you the basics so you feel confident getting in the water and giving it a try.

 If kite surfing isn’t your thing, you can also rent regular surfboards and stand-up paddleboards with wetsuits for alternative water adventures.
 You’ll probably want a wetsuit no matter what time of year you visit.

-After you’re done surfing make sure to check out Ocean Vagabond for some true surfer vibes while drinking a beer and watching the sunset over the Atlantic.
+After you’re done surfing, make sure to check out Ocean Vagabond for some true surfer vibes while drinking a beer and watching the sunset over the Atlantic.
 It’s one of the most popular hangout spots in Essaouira with locals and tourists alike!